finbourne/lusid-sdk-python-preview/sdk/docs/InterestRateSwap.md

 # InterestRateSwap

-IL Swap Instrument; Lusid-ibor internal representation of a swap instrument.
-A swap is the exchange of two sets of cashflows, occurring at one or more dates in one or more currencies.
-These may include a notional exchange at the start and, or, maturity of the trade.
-Depending upon the choice of  payment currency, payment frequency and so on they can be used to match sets of future obligations.
-The implementation supports the following swap types:      * Vanilla (single currency fixed-float non-amortising)    * CrossCurrency (>1 currency is used by the swap legs)    * Basis (single currency, floating-floating legs of different tenors)    * Amortising (the swap has 1+ leg with amortised notional)
+LUSID representation of an Interest Rate Swap, including:      * Vanilla (single currency fixed-float non-amortising)    * CrossCurrency (>1 currency is used by the swap legs)    * Basis (single currency, floating-floating legs of different tenors)    * Amortising (the swap has 1+ leg with amortised notional)

 ## Properties
 Name | Type | Description | Notes